ncmreynolds/m2mMesh/examples/README.md

 # Examples

+To try and make the library accessible, many examples have been written.

 ## Example 1 - Join mesh

 This sketch will simply join the mesh and periodically report how many members (excluding the current node) there are.

 ## Example 2 - Hello Mesh

-This sketch will flood the mesh with messages saying "Hello Mesh".
+This sketch will flood the mesh with messages saying "Hello Mesh", and print them if it receives them.

 ## Example 3 - Send random data types